captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 ## SHARON:
 Okay!
 Yes.
 Yes.
 Wow.
 Well.
-I see I am going to learn a lot from having you os a roommate.
+I see I am going to learn a lot from having you as a roommate.
-(She laughs. ---
-## ROBYN:
-doesn't really.)
+(She laughs.
+ROBYN doesn't really.)
 (Beat.)
 You must be tired.
 Driving all the way from...
+New
-New York, you said?
+Yo r k , you said?
+c- 11

+o
 ---
 ## ROBYN:
 The Bronx.
 ---
 ## SHARON:
 The -!
 The Bronx!

 ---
 ## ROBYN:
 Took about two days, by car.